+AMELIA EARHART
-Overcoming obstacles and persevering through hardship

-A marathon runner endures a long and grueling race.
+5. Grit Persevere through obstacles and hardship A marathon runner endures a long and grueling race.
 One foot in front of the other, pounding the pavement again and again.
 Neither body ache nor fatigue can stop her; she pushes through mental and physical barriers not with ease, but any way she can.
 She may slow, and she might even walk, but she never quits.
 Grit is our unwavering determination to complete the race.

-"Grit is passion and perseverance for very long-term goals.
+Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day-in, day-out.
 Not just for the week, not just for the month, but for years.
-Grit is living life like it's a marathon, not a sprint."

-- Dr. Angela Lee Duckworth

-Do Hard Things

-Worthwhile things come through consistently moving away from "easy" and towards "hard".
+Grit is living life like it's a marathon, not a sprint.
+DR. ANGELA LEE DUCKWORTH Do hard things Worthwhile things come through consistently moving away from "easy" and towards "hard".
 As the saying goes: nothing worth having comes easy.
 Grit is our vehicle for getting these worthwhile things done.
 Without it, we are shackled to a future of shallow work and low achievement.
 Worst of all, we cannot become our best selves and in turn are prevented from a fulfilled life.

-Grit is Earned

-Grit cannot be inherited, passed down, or purchased.
+Grit is earned Grit cannot be inherited, passed down, or purchased.
 It is mental toughness that is earned.
 The world is full of unfair advantages; on an individual basis and between countries and companies.
-Luck and chance are real, but Grit is the great equalizer.
-In the long-term
+Luck and chance are real, but grit is the great equalizer.
+In the long-term grit prevails.

-Grit prevails.

 Grit is: perseverance, tenacity, determination, and resilience.
-It looks like:

-- Finishing projects or objectives, even when they become complicated and difficult. - Having difficult conversations with tenants, contractors, and landlords. - Experimenting, trying new things, failing; and trying again. - Working with difficult people; standing-up for ourselves and others when needed. - Showing up and putting the work in even when it feels hard.

-"The extent of the struggle determines the extent of the growth.
-The obstacle is an advantage, not adversity."
+It looks like: Finishing projects or objectives, even when they become complicated and difficult.
+Having difficult conversations with tenants, contractors, and landlords.
+Experimenting, trying new things, failing; and trying again.
+Working with difficult people; standing-up for ourselves and others when needed.
+Showing up and putting the work in even when it feels hard.
+The extent of the struggle determines the extent of the growth.
+The obstacle is an advantage, not adversity.
+RYAN HOLIDAY

-- Ryan Holiday

-The never-ending process of improving who we are

-If we were tasked with chopping down a tree would productivity and perseverance be good enough?
-Lincoln doesn't think so:
+6. Growth The never-ending process of improving who we are If we were tasked with chopping down a tree would productivity and perseverance be good enough?
+Lincoln doesn't think so: GIVE ME SIX HOURS TO CHOP DOWN TREE AND I WILL SPEND THE FIRST FOUR SHARPENING THE AXE

-Sharpening Our Axe
+Sharpening our axe

 Sharpening our axe is a metaphor that highlights the importance of self-awareness and growth.
-It is pausing for a moment and thinking, "how can I do this better?", "can I be better?", "Is there a different way?"
+It is pausing for a moment and thinking, "How can I do this better?", "Can I be better?", "Is there a different way?"
 This is a Growth mindset!

-Personal Growth goes beyond improving our tools, and includes acquiring new ones.
+Personal growth goes beyond improving our tools, and includes acquiring new ones.
 Sometimes, the fastest way to cut down a tree isn't with an axe at all.
-In summary, continuous Growth allows us to:
+In summary, continuous growth allows us to:

-- Become more Efficient To achieve the same outcome Faster - Master our Craft To achieve a better outcome - Grow Personally/Professionally To achieve a completely different outcome
+Become more efficient -- To achieve the same outcome faster

+Master our craft - To achieve a better outcome

+Grow personally/professionally -- To achieve a completely different outcome
-"Feedback is the breakfast of champions."

-- Ken Blanchard
+TAURUS VALUES · BE ALL-IN

-The Magic of Feedback
+The magic of feedback

-In an environment where we want to learn, feedback is our best friend. ...and not the one that
+In an environment where we want to learn, feedback is our best friend.

+...and not the one that \\tells you only what \\you want to hear!

-Where some people hide from hearing feedback, we understand that the most effective teams provide: and not the one that... tells you only what you want to hear!
+Where some people hide from hearing feedback, we understand that the most effective teams provide:

 1. A lot of feedback

-(Daily, weekly, monthly touchpoints)
+Daily, weekly, monthly touchpoints

 2. In all directions

-(Up, down, and sideways along the org. chart)
+Up, down, and sideways along the org. chart

 3. Quickly

-(Not saved for later meetings)
+Not saved for later meetings

 Growth looks like: